Fermi surface geometry and momentum dependent electron-phonon coupling drive the charge density wave in quasi-1D ZrTe$3$: Introduction

 Despite the extensive electronic structure investigations of ZrTe$_3$, previous works have focused on Fermi surface nesting as the relevant criterion in the CDW formation, overlooking that an electronically driven transition is signaled by a significant enhancement of the real part of the electronic susceptibility \cite{johannes2009}.
 Moreover, first principles studies of its vibrational properties and of the role played by the electron-phonon interaction driving the ordered state remain surprisingly scarce.
 To the best of our knowledge, the only theoretical-experimental work addressing this aspect has focused on the analysis of anomalously broad Raman peaks, highlighting strong electron-phonon coupling effects but providing information limited to $\Gamma$-point phonons \cite{eph2015}.
 A full understanding of the microscopic origin of the charge modulated state, however, requires access to the lattice dynamics at the CDW wavevector itself.
 Only an explicit calculation of the phonon spectrum and of the momentum dependence of the electron-phonon interaction can clarify the mechanism driving the transition. \\

 In this work we address this problem by presenting a comprehensive \textit{ab initio} study of the electronic structure, lattice dynamics, and electron-phonon interaction of the high-temperature (HT) phase of ZrTe$_3$.
 We show that an accurate description of the Fermi surface requires the inclusion of correlation effects on the Te $5p$ orbitals.
 Only at this level of theory a soft harmonic phonon mode emerges at the experimental CDW wavevector.
 By analyzing the momentum and mode dependence of the electron-phonon coupling, we demonstrate that, while the CDW is partly due to a Fermi surface instability, the strong variations of the electron-phonon interaction in momentum space actively drive the lattice distortion.
+Finally, we determine the atomic structure of the low-symmetry CDW phase, which has not been fully resolved experimentally and has been proposed to be chiral.